Ixekizumab

 What benefit can you expect from your treatment?

-You may notice reduced joint swelling, pain and stiffness, often within the first 8 weeks of starting.
+You may notice joint swelling, pain and stiffness gets better within the first 8 weeks of starting ixekizumab.

 Stopping ixekizumab

 If you stop or delay your ixekizumab treatment, your condition might get worse.
-Continue on ixekizumab, unless your rheumatologist tells you to stop or if you get side effects (see Side effects).
+You should stay on the treatment unless your rheumatologist tells you to stop or if you get side effects (see Side effects).

 If you stop ixekizumab for any reason, you must contact your rheumatologist.
-If you don’t, your treatment may no longer be subsidised by Medicare.
+If you don’t, your treatment may stop being subsidised by Medicare.

 How will you be checked while on ixekizumab?

-Medicines like ixekizumab are very expensive but Medicare usually helps cover the cost.
-You can use it if you meet certain conditions.
+Medicines like ixekizumab are very expensive but Medicare usually helps cover the cost if you meet certain conditions.

 • Ixekizumab is only given if your disease is active and usual treatments have not worked.